TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-plugin-compiler.md

 {{< note success >}}
 **Note**

 The plugin compiler is not supported on Ubuntu 16.04 (Xenial Xerus) as it uses glibc 2.23 which is incompatible with our standard build environment.
-If you absolutely must have Goplugin support on Xenial, please write to Tyk support.
+If you absolutely must have Go plugin support on Xenial, please contact Tyk support.

+{{< button_left href="https://tyk.io/contact/" color="green" content="Contact us" >}}
 {{< /note >}}

 ## Compiler options